-The 2019 UK winner of the James Dyson Award has been announced.
+The 2019 UK winner of the James Dyson Award winner has gone on to win the overall James Dyson Award 2019.
 The tech, picked by three judges including myself, was whittled down from over 135 entries from students across the UK submitted to Dyson.

-The winner this year is University of Sussex graduate Lucy Hughes for her innovating MarinaTex material.
+The UK and overall winner this year is University of Sussex graduate Lucy Hughes for her innovating MarinaTex material.

 A bioplastic made of organic fish waste ordinarily destined for landfill or incineration and locally sourced red algae, the new material will look and feel like plastic, but is actually stronger, safer, and much more sustainable than its counterpart.

 But where the success, in terms of the environment, really shows through, is that the material biodegrades after four to six weeks.

 Frustrated by the pointless uses of single-use plastic - the average usage time of a plastic bag is 10 minutes - Hughes challenged herself to find a sustainable alternative derived from an existing waste stream, fish offcuts.